 The Koda 16 is for the home cook who wants 950°F pizza in their backyard with the minimum operational fuss.
 You turn a dial, the propane lights, you wait 30 minutes, you launch a pizza.
 There is no fire to manage, no ash to clean out, no chimney baffle to adjust mid-cook.
 For a household that does pizza night every other weekend, the Koda 16 is the simplest path to a 90-second Neapolitan-style bake at home.

 Three audiences should skip it.
 First, anyone who bakes pizza fewer than 10 times a year.
 At $649 plus accessories, the per-pizza cost beats takeout only above roughly 20 pizzas annually.
 Below that, just order from the best pizzeria in your town and call it.
 Second, anyone for whom wood-fired flavor is non-negotiable.
-The Ooni Karu 2 Pro does wood and charcoal natively for $100 to $200 more all-in.
+The Ooni Karu 2 Pro (our full review) does wood and charcoal natively, at a meaningfully higher price once you add the optional gas burner.
 Third, anyone without covered outdoor storage.
 The Koda 16 is 40 pounds of carbon steel; it stays outside year-round, and it needs at least a cover, ideally a stand or dedicated table.

 What you actually get in the box